.CFM File Extension

 ColdFusion Markup File

 A CFM file is a webpage that contains ColdFusion code, or CFML (ColdFusion Markup Language).
 It is dynamically executed by a ColdFusion web server when the page is accessed by a user.
 CFM files can run ColdFusion applications and scripts written in CFScript and may reference database information, generate forms, and create PDF reports on the fly.

-You will most likely only encounter CFM files if you are a web developer and integrating ColdFusion functionality into your webpages.
+You will most likely encounter CFM files only if you are a web developer and integrating ColdFusion functionality into your webpages.
 Developers typically use Adobe ColdFusion Builder for creating applications in CFML.
-However, they may use a variety of other CFML IDEs and editors, such as Adobe Dreamweaver, CFEclipse (plugin for Eclipse), and CFBrackets (extension for the Brackets source code editor).
+However, they may use a variety of other CFML IDEs and editors, such as Adobe Dreamweaver, CFEclipse (plug-in for Eclipse), and CFBrackets (extension for the Brackets source code editor).

 CFML is a tag-based language that features a syntax similar to HTML and XML.
 It includes unique tags and support for custom tags for creating dynamic web applications.
 All CFML tags begin with cf.

 NOTE: ColdFusion was originally developed by Allaire, then later bought by Macromedia, and is now distributed by Adobe Systems after acquiring Macromedia in 2005.